 Cons

-The tutor needs to have a Padlet account.
-How to request a Brookes Padlet licence.
+The tutor needs to have their own personal Padlet account.

 Google Slides Q&A